 You may be tempted to buy the discount shampoo or conditioner at your local drugstore.
 But like any body part, your hair deserves quality products for maximum health.
 Let your kids know that investing in hair health isn’t vain, it’s part of maintaining self-care.

 Start by reading the back of the bottles.
 Most common brands include harmful chemicals that cause long-term damage or dullness.
-When shopping for bath time, here’s a breakdown of the ingredients to avoid in shampoo and conditioners:
+When shopping for bath time, here’s a breakdown of the ingredients to avoid in shampoo and baby conditioners: